-This slow cooker lasagna is perfect for anyone who wants to make a mouth-wateringly good lasagna ahead of time so that you can have it ready for when you get home.
+This slow cooker lasagna is perfect if you want to make a very delicious lasagna ahead of time so that you can have it ready for when you get home.

 For this recipe, I make a cheese sauce that can be difficult to get right.
-If you prefer an easier cheesy layer, then I recommend making a mix of two cups shredded cheese, one cup ricotta or cottage cheese and finally one cup of grated parmesan.
-Use this cheese mix in place of the cheese sauce.
+If you prefer an easier cheesy layer, then I recommend making a mix of two cups shredded cheese, one cup ricotta or cottage cheese, and finally one cup of grated Parmesan.
+Use this cheese mix instead of the cheese sauce.

 Slow Cooker Lasagna Recipe